Double standard? Democrats say Trump gets free pass on his age

 And there are of course virtues to age.

 “Look, here’s what I know, here’s what I can speak to.
-I can speak to that — a president who has wisdom,” White House Press Secretary Karrine Jean-Piere said when asked recently about suggestions he is being treated with kid gloves by his staff.
+I can speak to that — a president who has wisdom,” White House press secretary Karine Jean-Pierre said when asked recently about suggestions he is being treated with kid gloves by his staff.
 “I can speak to a president who has experience.
 I can speak to a president who has taken historic action and has delivered historic pieces of legislation.
 And that’s important.”

 Trump doesn’t have the same responsibilities as Biden as a former president.
 He doesn’t maintain Biden’s schedule, which includes near-daily appearances and occasional international travel.
 But when on camera, giving a speech or doing an interview, Trump can come across as forceful and fast-thinking.